shpml/fundamentals/09_chapter/02_lesson.md

 ## Switch Statement

-As we've seen before, we can choose which condition will be executed using `if...else if...else`.
+As we've seen before, we can choose which condition will be executed using `if...else` and `if...else`.
 If we have a long list of conditions, however, the code becomes a bit repetitive and hard to read.
 For example:

 ```javascript
 // day of the week in a number, Sunday is 0, Saturday is 6